McBen/IITCPluginKit_Example/docs/5-map-icons.md

 # 5. Map Icons

-Next we want to mark these portals on the map.
+Next we'll mark the found portals visually on the map.

-Leaflet is the underlaying library for all the drawing stuff.
-All visible items are based on 'L.Layer'.
-A LayerGroup will be our container for all our things.
+Leaflet is the underlying library used by IITC; visible items are implementations of `L.Layer`.
+A `L.LayerGroup` will be our container for all our things.

 ```typescript {12,13}
 class CountPortals implements Plugin.Class {